Hillpaw/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/sBR56fQ.png" alt="TicketIntake"/>
 </p>
 <p>
-Once tickets are made, you will be able to set its priority, assign to a specific agent, or configure its SLA to make sure it makes sense with the describe problem in the ticket.
+Once tickets are made, at the top of the screen you will be able to set its priority, assign the ticket to a specific agent, or configure its SLA to make sure it makes sense with the described problem in the ticket.

 </p>
 <br />